 “In a perfect world, I would say brush your dog on a daily basis.
 It's good for their coat and skin, and it can serve as quality time with your dog,” says Rozanski.
 “More realistically, brushing your dog at least once or twice a week should help keep shedding to a minimum.”

 The Best Grooming Tools for Controlling Shedding

-While a multitude of home grooming tools are available for your pet, you certainly don’t need to spend a fortune to keep your dog well managed.
+While a multitude of home grooming tools are available for your pet, you certainly don’t need to spend a fortune to manage your dog’s shedding.
 A few basic (and inexpensive) items are all that you’ll need in your dog grooming kit to keep your dog looking fine.

 “I personally prefer a slicker brush and a metal comb,” says Rozanski.
 “There is wide assortment of tools available, but some instruction on choosing the right one is necessary.
 Usually a groomer or breeder can help with this.
 A hand-mitt, although I have never tried one, is good for a very short haired dog such as a Doberman or a Dalmatian.”
 Rozanski recommends the FURminator line of products.
 FURminator manufactures a wide array of brushes, shedding tools, combs, shampoos, and conditioners that are available in most pet supply stores as well as online.

 When to See a Professional Groomer

 When it comes to grooming, sometimes it’s best to just leave it to the pros.

 “Professional grooming every 4-6 weeks is a good way to keep shedding at a minimum and to avoid a mess at home; groomers have all the proper tools and specialty shampoos for shedding dogs,” says Rozanski.

 “Bathing at home can be fun, but if the dog is not rinsed or dried properly, or if the wrong shampoo is used, a skin condition can occur.
 Also, the pH balance for a dog is different than a person, so only dog shampoos should be used,” added Rozanski.